 - Research Plan – limited to 5 pages and should include:

 - Timeline and Plan for Submission of Competitive Grant Application

 - PHS Inclusion Enrollment Report – Planned Enrollment (if applicable) https://apply07.grants.gov/apply/forms/readonly/PHS_Inclusion_Enrollment_Report-V1.0.pdf

 - Vertebrate Animals (if applicable)

-- Checklist (including your institutional indirect cost calculation)
+- Checklist Form Page (including your institutional indirect cost calculation)

 INQUIRIES: Inquiries are encouraged.
-Inquiries regarding ADCC core resources or expertise related to the applicant’s field of interest can be directed to:
+Inquiries regarding ADRC core resources or expertise related to the applicant’s field of interest can be directed to: